Fahd of Saudi Arabia

 Fahd was the eldest of the Sudairi Seven, the sons of King Abdulaziz by Hassa bint Ahmed Al Sudairi.
-He served as minister of education from 1953 to 1962 during the reign of King Saud.
-Afterwards he was minister of interior from 1962 to 1975, at the end of King Saud's reign and throughout King Faisal's reign.
+He served as Minister of Education from 1953 to 1962 during the reign of King Saud.
+Afterwards he was Interior Minister from 1962 to 1975, at the end of King Saud's reign and throughout King Faisal's reign.
 He was appointed crown prince when his half-brother Khalid became king following the assassination of King Faisal in 1975.
 Fahd was viewed as the de facto leader of the country during King Khalid's reign in part due to the latter's ill health.

 Upon the death of King Khalid in 1982, Fahd ascended to the throne.
 He is credited for having introduced the Basic Law of Saudi Arabia in 1992.
 He suffered a debilitating stroke in 1995, after which he was unable to continue performing his full official duties.
 His half-brother Crown Prince Abdullah served as de facto regent of the kingdom and succeeded Fahd as king upon his death in 2005.
 With a reign of 23 years, Fahd remains the longest-reigning Saudi king.

 Early life and education

-Fahd bin Abdulaziz was born in Riyadh in 1920, 1921 or 1923.
+Fahd bin Abdulaziz was born in the walled town of Riyadh in 1920, 1921 or 1923.
 He was the eighth son of King Abdulaziz, and his eldest son by Hassa bint Ahmed Al Sudairi.
 Fahd and his six full brothers are known as the Sudairi Seven.
 Fahd was Hassa's second son; his elder half-brother Abdullah bin Muhammad was his mother's only son from her previous marriage to Prince Muhammad bin Abdul Rahman, Fahd's paternal uncle.

 Fahd's education took place at the Princes' School in Riyadh, a school established by King Abdulaziz specifically for the education of members of the House of Saud.
 He received education for four years as a result of his mother's urging.
 While at the Princes' School, Fahd studied under tutors including Sheikh Abdul Ghani Khayat.
 He then went on to receive education at the Religious Knowledge Institute in Mecca.